BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Introduction

 In Figure \ref{fig:intro_load_net} we model the optical loading on a large aperture BICEP-style receiver for six observed bands and different window thicknesses.
 We also show the relative change in per-detector white noise and survey time for different window thicknesses.
 For the lowest frequency band, at 30--40 GHz, decreasing the window thickness only yields marginal improvements in white noise and mapping speed.
 For bands above 40 GHz, however, a substantial reduction in window thickness from the nominal could potentially decrease noise by tens of percent.
 At the high frequencies in the 270 GHz band, such a window thickness reduction could potentially decrease the survey time by as much as 50\%.
 The window is the only element in the optical chain where improvement would produce such a significant return, primarily due to the window's relatively high temperature.

 We have achieved an order of magnitude reduction in window thickness using a special form of polyethylene we call high modulus polyethylene (HMPE, commercial name Dyneema \citep{Dyneema} or Spectra) laminated with low density polyethylene (LDPE) to generated a polyethylene composite material.
-The high strength of the HMPE allows for thicknesses of around a millimeter, in the same range as the wavelength of light we are observing, which will become relevant for the optical properties of the window.
-The LDPE melts at lower temperature than the HMPE, allowing for the laminating material to fully surround the HMPE fibers without compromising the strength carrier's integrity \citep{Vasile2005,Eiben2022}.
-Because the composite is entirely polyethylene, we expect the window to appear homogeneous to millimeter light, and therefore have similar optical properties---such as index of refraction, loss and scattering---as standard bulk polyethylene.

-As of 2024, we have deployed two thin laminate windows on BICEP/\emph{Keck} receivers; one as a retrofit on the 95 GHz BICEP3 and one on the new 150 GHz BICEP Array receiver (hereafter BA150).
+As of 2025, we have deployed three thin laminate windows on BICEP/\emph{Keck} receivers; one as a retrofit on the 95 GHz BICEP3, one on the new 150 GHz BICEP Array receiver (hereafter BA150) and another on the new 220/270 GHz BICEP Array receiver (hereafter BA220/270).
 Section \ref{sec:design} of this paper discusses the design considerations and mechanical tests for these windows.
 Section \ref{sec:optical_tests} explores in-lab validation of optical properties such as polarization and anti-reflection.
 Section \ref{sec:BICEP3_char} reviews optical characterizations performed on the deployed window before and after installation on BICEP3.
 We then conclude with final thoughts and next steps.